snarrenberg/westerparse/docs/speciesrules.rst

 * S1.
 The final pitch of the basic arpeggiation must be a tonic.
 * S2.
 The first pitch of the basic arpeggiation must be a tonic.
+* S2.
+If different, these two pitches may be connect by a diatonic step motion.

 **Rules of Elaboration**